2025 Philadelphia Phillies season

 The 2025 Philadelphia Phillies season was the 143rd season in the history of the franchise, and its 22nd season at Citizens Bank Park.

 On June 12, the Phillies trailed the Mets by 5.5 games for the division.
 However, the Phillies re-took sole possession of first place by June 20.
 For the next six weeks, the two teams were in a tight divisional race before the Phillies pulled away in early August.
 On September 14, the Phillies clinched a postseason berth when the San Francisco Giants lost to the Los Angeles Dodgers.
-The Phillies then clinched their second consecutive NL East title the following day with a win against the Dodgers, becoming the first MLB team to clinch a division title.
+The Phillies then clinched their second consecutive NL East title the following day with a 6–5 win against the Dodgers in 10 innings, becoming the first MLB team to clinch a division title.

-The Phillies were eliminated in the National League Division Series in four games by the eventual back-to-back World Series champion Los Angeles Dodgers, their sixth postseason meeting between interdivisional coastal rivals.
+The Phillies were eliminated in the National League Division Series in four games by the defending and eventual repeat World Series champion Los Angeles Dodgers, their sixth postseason meeting between interdivisional coastal rivals.

+The Philadelphia Phillies drew an average home attendance of 41,672, the 4th-highest of all MLB teams.